chromium/chromium/mojo/public/tools/bindings/README.md

   name changes.
 The value given for this attribute should be a standard UUID string representation as specified by RFC 4122.
 New UUIDs can be generated with common tools such as `uuidgen`.

+* **`[RuntimeFeature=feature]`**
+  The `RuntimeFeature` attribute should reference a mojo `feature`.
+If this feature is enabled (e.g. using `--enable-features={feature.name}`) then the interface behaves entirely as expected.
+If the feature is not enabled the interface cannot be bound to a concrete receiver or remote - attempting to do so will result in the receiver or remote being reset() to an unbound state.
+  Note that this is a different concept to the build-time `EnableIf` directive.
+  `RuntimeFeature` is currently only supported for C++ bindings and has no effect for, say, Java or TypeScript bindings (see https://crbug.com/1278253).

 * **`[EnableIf=value]`**:
   The `EnableIf` attribute is used to conditionally enable definitions when the